 Natural gas is a fossil fuel used in a wide variety of applications—but it comes with serious costs.

 In the 19th and early 20th centuries, natural gas (or just "gas") was used primarily for street and building lighting, providing what was known as gaslight.
 Today, it’s used in homes, businesses, factories, and power plants.

 In 2012, the United States consumed nearly 26 trillion cubic feet of gas, primarily in the electric power and industrial sectors .
-Although domestic natural gas production has grown substantially in the last decade, consumption still exceeded production in 2012 .
+Although domestic gas production has grown substantially in the last decade, consumption still exceeded production in 2012 .
 Pipeline imports from Canada supply most of the balance.
 A smaller amount is imported as liquefied natural gas via supertankers .

-The US Energy Information Administration projects a 50 percent rise in global natural gas consumption between 2010 and 2035, with growth in Brazil and China driving increased demand .
+The US Energy Information Administration projects a 50 percent rise in global fossil gas consumption between 2010 and 2035, with growth in Brazil and China driving increased demand .

 The fastest growing use of gas today is for the generation of electric power.
 Gas power plants usually generate electricity in turbines (which are derived from jet engines), directly using the hot exhaust gases of fuel combustion.

 Single-cycle gas turbines generally convert the heat energy from combustion into electricity at efficiencies of 35 to 40 percent.
 Higher efficiencies of 50 percent or more are possible in natural gas “combined-cycle” (NGCC) plants.
 NGCC plants first use the combustion gases to drive a gas turbine, after which the hot exhaust from the gas turbine is used to boil water into steam and drive a steam turbine.

 Low gas prices in the 1990s and early 2000s stimulated the rapid construction of gas-fired power plants.
-In 2003, natural gas passed coal as the energy source with the largest installed electricity generation capacity in the United States.
+Natural gas passed coal as the energy source with the largest installed electricity generation capacity in the United States in 2003, and as the largest source of electricity in the country in 2016.

 Heating and cogeneration